A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 I have sat with those families.

-I have stood beside a husband whose body was failing him, who did not want to become a burden to the wife who had loved him through a lifetime.
-I have watched that wife follow him months later, her grief so consuming that living without him felt more unbearable than death itself.
+I have sat beside a husband whose body was failing him, who did not want to become a burden to the wife who had loved him through a lifetime.
+I have watched that wife follow him months later, her grief so consuming that living without him proved more unbearable than death itself.

 I have sat with parents whose son had his whole life ahead of him—until disappointment, despair, and pain narrowed his world to a single irreversible moment.

-And in each story, there is the same haunting echo afterward: If only something had been different.
+And in each story, there is the same haunting refrain afterward: If only something had been different.

 That phrase is where grief tries—and fails—to make sense of what cannot be made sense of.